nanda-rao/ZWareJavaWebClient/README.md

 # ZWareJavaWebClient
 This project provides a Java implementation of Silicon Labs's Z-Ware Web APIs.
 It also provides a Sample Application in Java catering to Android platforms.

-Note: This project is currently in very early prototype stage.
+Note: This project is a very early prototype.
+Please contact ZWave open alliance or SiLabs ZWave Community for latest developments.

 ## TO DOs
 Given that this is the first draft implementation, here are some TO DOs :